 Sponsored by Neuberger Berman

-Get a jumpstart on networking before the Summit really gets going with our roundtable discussions.
-Each table's got a different, thought-provoking topic so grab a coffee and croissant, take a seat and get to know fellow attendees in a relaxed and casual setting.
+Get a jumpstart on networking before the Summit really gets going.
+Grab a coffee and croissant, take a seat, and get to know fellow attendees in a relaxed and casual setting.

 (by-invitation-only for pensions, endowments, and foundations)

 Facilitated by: Denning & Company, GCM Grosvenor, and Proskauer

 - Beth Falk, Founder and Managing Director, Women's Private Equity Summit; President, Falk Marques Group LLC